 About our Club

 Each month we meet on the third Wednesday at Fredricks Hotel, Shoppenhangers Lane, Maidenhead.
-Generally we have a business meeting for one hour, starting at 7.00, followed by dinner and a speaker – ending at around 10.00.
+Generally we have a meal followed by a speaker and then discuss projects we are undertaking and any actions that are needed ending at around 10.00.
 We also have social and fund raising events.